animatedb/solar/HeatPump.md

 vacuum.
 Our house is pretty well insulated, but the system seems to work fine.
 <p/>
 I put some foam sheet insulation into the chimney to prevent a bit more air flow.
+I cut to size and could just stick it in place using friction.
 Then for the fireplace cover,
 I took a piece of wood and glued foam insulation to it.
 This isolates the inside of the fireplace from the rest of the house.
+I used Loctite Power Grab that I had been around for a few years, but unopened.
+I am not sure why I had it, but was surpised to see that it was fine.
 <img src="HeatPumpImages/HP_InsideFinal.jpg" height="300">

 </html>